lavollmer/easybank-landing-page/README.md

 There are several things I learned throughout this project:

-1. **_ Gradient Colors _** - I learned how to add gradient colors to all my buttons.
+1. **Gradient Colors** - I learned how to add gradient colors to all my buttons.
 This involved adding a TailwindCSS class with a call of background gradient starting from the right with blue to green.
 This process was called using background gradients based on a color stop.
+Additionally, I added a hover state with a gradient for all buttons.
-2. **_ Card Component _** - I was able to make a card component to be used in the articles section multiple times.
+2. **Card Component** - I was able to make a card component to be used in the articles section multiple times.
 I created a card component separately that accepted props for dynamic content.
 I was able to pass through title, content, image and author.
 Through this I could iterate over the component multiple times in order to get the desired effect and content.
 I worked on stretching the image on the card component the full width and length of the top of the component.
-3. **_ Flexbox Design _** - I continued to learn more about flexbox and reinforce my understanding of flexbox.
-I was more challenged on the splash page image with flexbox as it was more challenging to find the right image size.
+3. **Flexbox Design** - I continued to learn more about flexbox and reinforce my understanding of flexbox.
+I was more challenged on the splash page image with flexbox as it was more challenging to find the right image size and overlay.

 ### Continued development

 I will continue to learn more about TailwindCSS, ReactJS and updating my process of building a website.
-I want to specifically work on learning more TailwindCSS design properties for my toolbox.
+I want to specifically work on learning more TailwindCSS design properties to add to my coding toolbox.

 ### Useful resources